Financial Aid Satisfactory Academic Progress (SAP) Policy

 Financial Aid Probation: A status of “Financial Aid Probation” may be assigned when it is determined that the student may be able to meet SAP standards by the end of the next term.
 The student would be eligible to receive financial aid for that term.
 Students who do not meet SAP standards after that term will be notified by the FAO and again placed on Financial Aid Suspension.

 Academic Plan: A status of “Academic Plan” may be assigned when it is determined that the student cannot meet SAP by end of the next term.
 The Academic Plan will be the set of recommendations given to the student from either the academic program or FAO.
 The academic plan is a prescribed series of measures by which the student will regain SAP status in order to meet the minimum SAP requirements upon graduation.
-A GSBS and SPH student’s academic plan will be established when he/she meets with his/her advisor; which then must be submitted to the Director of Financial Aid within the same term he/she was notified of being on Financial Aid Suspension.
+Academic Plans must be submitted to the Director of Financial Aid from the academic advisor within the same term the student was notified of being on Financial Aid Suspension.
 Students are eligible for financial aid while meeting the requirements of his/her Academic Plan.
 Students who fail to meet their Academic Plan requirements will be notified by the FAO and again placed on Financial Aid Suspension.

 Students who are again placed on “Financial Aid Suspension” may submit an FA SAP Appeal Application to the Director of Financial Aid for consideration.